Athens is the most populous and the largest city in Greece with a population of 3.7 million inhabitants.

 NATURAL DISASTERS RISK : LOW

 Natural hazards, like earthquakes, can happen in Greece but are very rare.
 During the summer months when the weather is too hot, forest fires often occur.

 MUGGING RISK : MEDIUM

 The possibility of being mugged or kidnapped in Athens is at a very low level.
 There are some dangerous parts of the city, but you will be informed about them by your travel guides.

 TERRORISM RISK : MEDIUM

-The risk of a terrorist attack in Greece is at a low level, but still it cannot be ruled out.
-Demonstrations and riots are considered a part of everyday life, so it is better for tourists to avoid them in order not to be arrested.
+The risk of a terrorist attack in Greece is at a low level, but still, it cannot be ruled out.
+Demonstrations and riots are considered a part of everyday life, so tourists should avoid them in order not to be arrested.

 SCAMS RISK : HIGH

 Scammers, who try to take advantage of tourists, are frequent in Athens, especially close to the landmarks.
 Tourists should pay attention to people offering help with their luggage.
 Recently, there have been some reports of the friendly stranger bar scam in Omonia, Syntagma, and Plaka, which are very well visited by tourists.